TheGalfins/GNSS_Compare/docs/index.rst

 The latest apk to download and install on your phone always available `here <https://github.com/TheGalfins/GNSS_Compare/raw/master/release_apk/GNSS_Compare.apk>`_.

 Please note that you need Android 7.0+ to run the application.
 Also, please note that not all Android 7.0+ phones support the Galileo Satellite System.
-List of Galileo compatible phones can be found `here <http://galileognss.eu/is-your-phone-using-galileo/>`_.
+The list of Galileo compatible phones can be found `here <http://galileognss.eu/is-your-phone-using-galileo/>`_.

 So far we've been testing the application on: